Skip To Main Content

 Puskar ’27 scored the tying goal in the third period for the Continentals

-CORTLAND, N.Y. – Hamilton College's Grace Puskar '27 put away the equalizing goal with 8:05 left in the third period and the Continentals registered a 1-1 tie against the SUNY Cortland Red Dragons at Cortland's Alumni Arena on Tuesday evening, Feb.
+CORTLAND, N.Y. – Hamilton College's Grace Puskar '27 put away the equalizing goal with 8:05 left in the third period and the Continentals registered a 1-1 non-conference tie against the SUNY Cortland Red Dragons at Cortland's Alumni Arena on Tuesday evening, Feb.
 10.

 Season Update